alexxnieto/cse15l-lab-reports/report3.md

 ![Image](img21.png)

-In the command line, we combine `grep` with `-i` alongside a string pattern in quotes such as `"evacuation"` and lastly the text file we want grep to look in, here `chapter-1.txt`.
+In the command line, we combine `grep` with `-i` alongside a string pattern in quotes such as `"EVACUATION"` and lastly the text file we want grep to look in, here `chapter-1.txt`.

 The format for this command is `grep -i [string pattern to search] [text file name].txt`.